ErikBird/OpenReviewCrawler/README.md

 8. [Comments as Tree](#tree)
 9. [Statistics of the the Data](#stats)

+## License for the Data
+There exists no license for the data by OpenReview as far as we are aware.
+Neither [https://openreview.net/terms](https://openreview.net/terms) nor [https://openreview.net/about](https://openreview.net/about) give any licensing information.

 <a name="api"></a>
 ## About the OpenReview API Model
 We present the way OpenReview API models the data with invitations, notes and content in-depth [here](documentation/about_the_openreview_api_model.md).